Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Schools and educational institutions: Schools, colleges, and other educational institutions in Connecticut are often exempt from paying sales tax on their purchases.
 This exemption helps support the education system and allows these institutions to allocate their resources to benefit students and faculty.

-Overall, understanding the exemptions from sales tax in Connecticut can help you make more informed purchasing decisions and save money where possible.
+Overall, understanding the from sales tax in Connecticut can help you make more informed purchasing decisions and save money where possible.
 Whether you’re shopping for tax-exempt items or representing a qualifying organization, knowing the ins and outs of sales tax exemptions can benefit you in the long run.

 How Sales Tax is Calculated in Connecticut